chaosvolt/MST_Extra_Mod/README.md

 # MST_Extra_Mod

-A mod for Cataclysm: Dark Days Ahead that requires More Survival Tools and Boatmod.
+A mod for Cataclysm: Dark Days Ahead that requires More Survival Tools.
 Adds assorted additional content and changes that improve quality of life when playing innawoods, adding various interesting ideas variously thought up or suggested to me.

 Recipe Additions/Overrides for Existing Items:
 * Added the option of making waterskins using sealed stomachs.
 The idea is it isn't that complicated to add a strap to an already usable water container.